 Spend an hour or two exploring the University’s Art Collection in the listed Pathfoot Building.
 Download the Art Collection app and access additional information through ibeacons located throughout the building.

 There’s loads of options in Stirling for food and drink.
 You’ll find cuisine from many nations along with traditional Scottish fare.
-Stirling also has plenty of student-friendly eateries like Nando’s, Domino’s and Subway.
+From chic coffee houses to student-friendly eateries like Nando’s, there's something for everyone.

 The beautiful Ochil Hills start at the edge of our campus.
 Dumyat is a wee hill at 418m but it offers great views of Stirling, the Forth Valley and The Trossachs.
 It can be climbed in a couple of hours, although the record for the annual Dumyat Hill Race stands at an incredible 32 minutes and 23 seconds!